WassilDahi/question-answering-master/README.md

 We have four models trained on Squad dataset ( stanford question answering dataset ), the task is the domain of question answering, to answer questions about a text given.

+Report document of the project is in french.

 ---
 ## Tools and laguages :